 THE LAFRANCHI MEDALS - Mt Prospect 1898

-Blampied farmer Mick Cleary's cousins back home in County Limerick were well versed in anti-imperialist rhetoric by the time Mick was kicking a football with the local team.
-First cousin Donncadh OhAnnigan would soon be taking the fight to the British Army.
-As Commander in Chief of the East Limerick Flying column OhAnnigan struck fear in the Black and Tans and their allies throughout 1920/21.
+Mick Cleary's cousins back home in County Limerick were well versed in anti-imperialist rhetoric by the time Mick was kicking a football in the 1890s with the local football team near the gold mining town of Daylesford.
+Mick's first cousin Donncadh OhAnnigan would soon be taking the fight to the British Army.
+As Commander in Chief of the East Limerick Flying column, OhAnnigan struck fear in the Black and Tans and their allies throughout 1920/21.
 At Dromkeen in February 1921 he ordered the execution of two RIC men captured in an ambush that left 11 of the ‘British’ enemy dead.
 The closest Mick Cleary came to war with the British Army was knocking a pro-conscriptionist off his feet on the bridge outside the Cleary home in Mt Prospect.

 Mick and the local Irish Catholics were ardently anti-war.
-War however was a long way off when the Creswick Advertiser of Wednesday 21 September 1898 reported how some 50 people had attended a premiership night at the Swiss Mountain.
+However, war was a long way off when the Creswick Advertiser of Wednesday 21 September 1898 reported how some 50 people had attended a premiership night at the Swiss Mountain Hotel.
 With Mr T Fletcher in the chair ‘a good supper was tastefully laid out by Mrs Lafranchi’.
 Jos Hutchins, C Pedrotti, and Mr Hammerton did the singing and a proud Mr A Lafranchi responded 'on behalf of his mother'.
+Mr J T Yates concluded the night with a toast to the players, noting that they'd ‘won every game and had only two goals kicked against them'.
+Eventually, Margherita Lafranchi, widow and mother, bade the guests good night and hoped her late husband was happy in heaven.

 The Mount Prospect team - left half of the photo - Mick 'Punga' Cleary - arrowed.